AlexFLAVIUS35/android-enable-multiple-users/README.md

 ## How to use it

-First download the `enabler.zip` cloning this repository or directly from [here](https://github.com/AlexFLAVIUS35/android-enable-multiple-users/releases).
+First download the `enabler.zip` cloning the releases directly from [here](https://github.com/AlexFLAVIUS35/android-enable-multiple-users/releases).

 Put your Android phone in recovery mode (following the instruction of your specific device), or using adb: